My Senpai Is Annoying: Manga

-The manga series began serialization via Ichijinsha's Comic POOL web magazine in 2017.
+Written and illustrated by Shiro Manta, My Senpai Is Annoying was first posted on the author's Twitter and Pixiv accounts on September 17, 2017.
+The series ended on July 26, 2024.
+It also began serialization via Ichijinsha's Comic Pool web magazine on July 6, 2018.
+Ichijinsha collected its chapters in thirteen tankōbon volumes, released from March 28, 2018, to February 3, 2025.

 Seven Seas Entertainment holds the license to publish the manga in English in North America.

+Volumes

 Anime

 On July 1, 2020, an anime television series adaptation produced by Doga Kobo was announced.
 The series was directed by Ryota Itoh, with Yoshimi Narita overseeing the series' scripts, Shigemitsu Abe designing the characters, and Hiroaki Tsutsumi composing the series' music.
 It aired from October 10 to December 26, 2021 on Tokyo MX, BS11, GYT, HTB, Animax, and TUF.
 Tomori Kusunoki, Saori Hayami, Reina Aoyama, and Aoi Koga performed the opening theme "Annoying!
 San-san Week!", while Yui Horie performed the ending theme "Niji ga Kakaru made no Hanashi" ("The Story Across the Rainbow").

 Funimation licensed the series outside of Asia.
 Muse Communication has licensed this series in South Asia and Southeast Asia.
 They licensed the series to Animax Asia for TV broadcasts.

-Episode list
+Episodes

 Reception

-In 2018, the series won the Next Manga Award in the web manga category.
+In 2018, the series won the fourth Next Manga Award in the web manga category.